OraOpenSource/OXAR/docs/linux_commands.md

 # Linux Commands

-The goal of this document is to list random linux commands that may help debug and/or trouble shoot errors.
+The goal of this document is to list random linux commands that may help debug and/or troubleshoot errors.

 Purpose | Command | Description
 ------ | ------ | ------